grnt426/grnt426.github.io/_posts/2022-05-18-modding-rising-constellation.markdown

 As well as repeating this process for every other thing, and the keys, of stuff under `y`, `a`, and such.
 For now, I was in data harvesting mode.
 Just taking whatever I could get and analyzing the results.

-What was a getting out of the game?
+What was I getting out of the game?
 Well, nearly all of the game state, just as the variable names promised.
 Sounds great?
 Well, its about 18 MB when formatted to be readable.
 The bulk of that data is all the connections between systems and the systems themselves.

 Replay System
 ===========